jgagne/ajovt3-zs20-vskk/05-presentation-storytelling.md

 ### Format

-20–25 minutes via Zoom on December 15 or 22.
+≈ 20 minutes overall via Zoom on December 15 or 22.

-- Final presentation
+- Final presentation (5–10 minutes)
-- Walkthrough of course assignments and optional extra credit
+- Walkthrough of all course assignments and *optional* extra credit (≈ 5 minutes)
-- Feedback
+- Feedback (≈ 5 minutes)

 **Note:** You must attend both final classes to support your colleagues.